 Our pro forma net tangible book value as of December 31, 2014 would have been approximately \$546,230, or approximately \$10.21 per share based on the 53,502,873 common shares that would have been issued and outstanding as of such date.
-After giving effect to (i) our sale of common shares in this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) the funding of \$251,392,682 in net equity capital since December 31, 2014, our pro forma as adjusted net tangible book value as of December 31, 2014 would have been \$1,112,779, or \$15.14 per share (assuming no exercise of the underwriters' option to purchase additional shares).
-This represents an immediate and substantial dilution of \$1.86 per share to new investors purchasing common shares in this offering.
+After giving effect to (i) our sale of common shares in this offering at the initial public offering price of \$20.00 per share (the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) the funding of \$251,392,682 in net equity capital since December 31, 2014, our pro forma as adjusted net tangible book value as of December 31, 2014 would have been \$1,169,029, or \$15.90 per share (assuming no exercise of the underwriters' option to purchase additional shares).
+This represents an immediate and substantial dilution of \$4.10 per share to new investors purchasing common shares in this offering.
 The following table illustrates this dilution per share:

-Initial public offering price per share \$17.00 Pro forma net tangible book value per share as of December 31, 2014 \$10 .21 Increase in net tangible book value per share attributable to this offering .93 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$15.14 Dilution per share to new investors in this offering \$ 1.86
+Assumed initial public offering price per share \$20.00 Pro forma net tangible book value per share as of December 31, 2014 \$10.21 Increase in net tangible book value per share attributable to this offering 5.69 Pro forma as adjusted net tangible book value per share after giving effect to this offering 15.90 \$ 4.10 Dilution per share to new investors in this offering \$ 4.10